 Transfers are an essential part of caregiving.
-That’s why 101 Mobility offers an array of patient lifts, including ceiling / installed lifts and portable / Hoyer lifts to keep transfers safe and comfortable for patients and caregivers.
+That’s why 101 Mobility offers an array of medical lifts for home use including ceiling / installed lifts and portable / Hoyer lifts to keep transfers safe and comfortable for patients and caregivers.

 Ceiling lifts for patients are mounted directly into your home’s ceiling.
 The lifting unit glides effortlessly along the railings to transport patients via interchangeable slings safely and securely between rooms.View All Ceiling Lifts for Patients >

-101 Mobility carries a wide variety of patient lifts, each with different features.
+101 Mobility carries a wide variety of medical lifts, each with different features.
 Consider the following items when selecting the best patient lift for your unique needs:

 Each patient lift has a different weight capacity, ranging from 300 pounds up to 1,000 pounds.
 Our Mobility Consultants will discuss the weights of any potential users to ensure that your patient lift can handle all of your lifting needs.